This page is not affiliated with the Emu/Ensoniq Corporation.|

 SSM2300 (8x S&H Multiplexer)

-a slightly different pinout for lacking the S&H stages which are
+a slightly different pinout for lacking the S&H stages.
+Both of which are included in 5503D/1261D (DOC rev. D).

 Computing engine and I/O